Gavin6305/Gavin6305/README.md

 - 👋 Hi, I’m @Gavin6305
 - 👀 I’m interested in programming, mathematics, and solving problems.
 - 🌱 I’m currently pursuing a B.S. degree in Computer Science at New Jersey Institute of Technology.
-- 💞️ I’m looking to collaborate on any project that requires critical thinking.
+- 💞️ I’ll collaborate on any project as long as it's challenging.
 - 📫 Email: gpinto6305@gmail.com

 <!---